iluwatar/30-seconds-of-java/README.md

         || !isValidLongitude(longB)) {
       throw new IllegalArgumentException();
     }

-    // Radius of sphere on which the points are, in this case Earth. var sphereRadiusInKm = 6372.8;

     // Calculate the latitude and longitude differences var latitudeDiff = Math.toRadians(latB - latA);